ethanolivertroy/mesh-config-analyzer/README.md

 # Service Mesh Configuration Security Analyzer

-A web application for analyzing service mesh configurations against security best practices.
+A local web application for analyzing service mesh configurations against security best practices.
 Currently supports Istio, Consul, and Linkerd service meshes.

+> **Note:** This tool is designed to run locally only.
+Do not deploy to public cloud environments as it processes potentially sensitive configuration files.

 ![](interface.png)